Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 title: Alfresco SDK 4.x for in-process extensions
 ---

-Alfresco SDK 4.x is a Maven based development kit that provides an easy to use approach to developing applications and extensions for Alfresco.
+Alfresco SDK 4.x is a Maven based development kit that provides an easy to use approach to developing applications and extensions for Alfresco Content Services.
 With this SDK you can develop, package, test, run, document and release your Alfresco extension project.

 The following picture illustrates where SDK 4.x fits into the big picture: